-- 107. (1) The Minister may, by notice in the Gazette, make regulations regarding- - (a) the local content plan which must address skills development, prioritisation of 40 recruitment of local persons and national participation through procurement of goods and services by black persons; - (b) the exploitation, processing, utilisation or use of or the disposal of any petroleum; - (c) procedures in respect of appeals lodged under this Act; - (d) fees payable in relation to any right or permit issued or granted in terms of this Act; - (e) fees payable in relation to any appeal contemplated in this Act; - (f) the form of any application in terms of this Act and of any consent or document required to be submitted with such application, and the information 50 or details which must accompany any such application; - (g) the form, conditions, issuing, renewal, abandonment, suspension or cancellation of any environmental authorisation, permit, licence, certificate, permission, receipt or other document which may or has to be issued, granted, approved, required or renewed in terms of this Act;
+- 107. (1) The Minister may, by notice in the Gazette, make regulations regarding- - (a) the local content plan which must address skills development, prioritisation of 25 recruitment of local persons and national participation through procurement of goods and services by black persons; - (b) the exploitation, processing, utilisation or use of or the disposal of any petroleum; - (c) procedures in respect of appeals lodged under this Act; - (d) fees payable in relation to any right or permit issued or granted in terms of this Act. - (e) fees payable in relation to any appeal contemplated in this Act; - (f) the form of any application in terms of this Act and of any consent or document required to be submitted with such application, and the information 35 or details which must accompany any such application; - (g) the form, conditions, issuing, renewal, abandonment, suspension or cancellation of any environmental authorisation, permit, licence, certificate, permission, receipt or other document which may or has to be issued, granted, approved, required or renewed in terms of this Act; - (h) the form of any register, record, notice, sketch plan or information which may or must be kept, given, published or submitted in terms of, or for the purposes of, this Act; - (i) the prohibition on the disposal of any petroleum or the use thereof for any specified purpose or in any specified manner or for any other purpose or in any 45 other manner than a specified purpose or manner; - (j) the restriction of, or regulating the disposal or use of, any petroleum in general; - (k) the consultation with owners or lawful occupiers of land and other interested and affected parties; - (1) matters relating to upstream petroleum health and safety; - (m) the manner in which relocation or resettlement of the owner or lawful occupier as contemplated in section 91 must be carried out; - (n) any matter which may or must be prescribed for in terms of this Act; and - (o) any other matter, the regulation of which may be necessary or expedient in 55 order to achieve the objects of this Act. - (2) No regulation relating to State revenue or expenditure may be made by the Minister except with the concurrence of the Minister of Finance.

-- (h) the form of any register, record, notice, sketch plan or information which may or must be kept, given, published or submitted in terms of, or for the purposes of, this Act; - (i) the prohibition on the disposal of any petroleum or the use thereof for any specified purpose or in any specified manner or for any other purpose or in any other manner than a specified purpose or manner; - (j) the restriction of, or regulating the disposal or use of, any petroleum in general; - (k) any matter which may or must be prescribed for in terms of this Act; and - (l) any other matter, the regulation of which may be necessary or expedient in 10 order to achieve the objects of this Act. - (2) No regulation relating to State revenue or expenditure may be made by the Minister except with the concurrence of the Minister of Finance. - (3) Any regulation made under this section may provide that any person contravening such regulation or failing to comply therewith, is guilty of an offence and liable on 15 conviction to a fine or to imprisonment for a period not exceeding six months.
+(3) Any regulation made under this section may provide that any person contravening such regulation or failing to comply therewith, is guilty of an offence and liable on conviction to a fine or to imprisonment for a period not exceeding six months.